bibhash112/PRT/faq.md

 ### <a id="20"> </a> Version import is taking a lot of  time,  would be started 2 hours back and still in Executing status.

--   Please raise a case in [Service Now](https://cisco.service-now.com/) (Service Offering: Release Automation)
+-   Please raise a case in <a href="https://cisco.service-now.com/" target="_blank">Service Now</a> (Service Offering: Release Automation)
 <img src="images/ver_his.png" width="1200px">

 ### <a id="21"> </a> Deletion of a sDaaS stack required due to inappropriate information provided

--   Please go to [Estore](http://estore.cisco.com) search with SDaaS and there is delete request for deleting the SDaaS stack
+-   Please go to <a href="http://estore.cisco.com/" target="_blank">eStore</a> search with SDaaS and there is delete request for deleting the SDaaS stack
 <img src="images/sdaas_delete.png" width="1200px">

 ### <a id="22"> </a> Latest snapshot not getting updated quickly in uRelease